 Our principles are:

-1) Be aware of your privilege and take a step back so marginalised people can lead, taking into account the implicit hierarchy where gender trumps other dimensions of marginalization including race.
+1) Be aware of your privilege and take a step back so marginalised people can lead, consciously challenging any implicit hierarchy where gender trumps other dimensions of marginalization including race.

 2) Believe people’s accounts of their experiences of marginalisation, and honour people’s vulnerability by not disputing their lived experience, keeping in mind principle number 1.